dzintt/volta-monitor/README.md

 # Settings
 Webhook - Your Discord webhook
-Location IDs - List of the IDs you want to monitor check locations.txt to find your location ID
+Location IDs - List of the IDs you want to monitor.
+Check locations.txt to find your location ID or get it from the Volta site by inspect element on https://voltacharging.com/drivers.